senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 ### Download version metadata

-On a non-airgapped system:
+On the non-airgapped system:

-1. Create directory.
+1. Create directory used to store executable scripts and binary files.
    Example:

     ```console